necrashter/THE2Tester/README.md

   * Completely seperate blocks
   * Firmus situations
   * Addendum situations
+* test_intersects - Approved by 2 people.
+Contains 100000 test cases which are mainly intersection situations such as:
+  * Intersecting in the middle (like a plus sign or T)
+  * Intersecting at the corners
+  * One of the blocks is completely inside the other one

 Each dataset has one test case per line.
 Every test case contains 3 lists, seperated by ";" (seperator is defined as a global in tester.py which can be changed easily.).
 First two lists are parameters for is_firmus function and the last list is the expected output.